bhatit2/Front-end-Interview-questions/README.md

                 setTimeout(function(){console.log(i)}, 5);
             }
         }
-    Fix the above function to log all the values of i.
+    Fix the above function to log correct values of i.

 ## Angularjs interview questions
 1. what is angularjs?
 Why do we need angularjs?